Frequently asked questions:

-The project includes a community arts center and a mixed-use development consisting of retail/commercial space, parking and university student housing.
+The project includes a community arts center and a mixed-use development consisting of retail/commercial space, parking and an apartment complex suitable for university student housing.
 Expanding the site to include buildings along South Barstow Street is part of the approved general development plan.

 As envisioned, the community arts center of approximately 150,000 square feet would serve the Eau Claire Regional Arts Council (ECRAC), community performing and fine arts organizations, and the University of Wisconsin-Eau Claire.
 Preliminary plans for the community arts center include:

-- Three distinct performance spaces: a 1,200-1500 seat theater to replace downtown Eau Claire's obsolete State Theatre; a 450-seat theater to replace UW-Eau Claire’s aging Ker Theatre; and a 250-seat black box-style venue.
+- Three distinct performance spaces: a 1,200- to 1500-seat theater to replace downtown Eau Claire's obsolete State Theatre; a 450-seat theater to replace UW-Eau Claire’s aging Kjer Theatre; and a 250-seat black box-style venue.